Consolidation 3.0: The golden age of financial consolidation

 The search for a different consolidation solution

-Customers interested in a solution to help them overcome today’s challenges may have a difficult time determining between a consolidation 2.0 solution and a consolidation 3.0 solution.
+Customers interested in a solution to help them overcome today’s challenges may have a difficult time distinguishing between a consolidation 2.0 solution and a consolidation 3.0 solution.
 That’s because vendors use the same buzzwords such as “out-of-the-box”, and most initial consolidation demonstrations all look the same.
 How can a buyer make an informed decision?

 Much like buying a home, the initial demo should be approached like an open house showing.
 On the surface everything will look good, which is what the seller wants you to see.
 It’s only during the house inspection that the buyer can see the good, the bad and possibly the ugly.
 Too many consolidation buyers stop the evaluation process after the initial demo.
-You would not buy a house without doing an inspection, so why would you buy expensive software without doing the same in-depth inspection?
+You would not buy a house without doing an inspection, so why buy expensive software without doing the same in-depth inspection?

 Every evaluation should have a second demo that focuses on what the customer wants to see — not what the vendors want to show.
 The second demonstration should focus on the following key elements: